Lawrence G. McDonald: Career

+2008 financial crisis

-McDonald was a special advisor to the Financial Crisis Inquiry Commission (FCIC), created by Congress in 2009 to investigate the causes, domestic and global, of the economic and financial crisis in the United States.
+McDonald was a special advisor to the Financial Crisis Inquiry Commission (FCIC), created by Congress in 2009 to investigate the causes, domestic and global, of the 2008 financial crisis.

 Lawrence McDonald was a cast participant in major financial crisis documentary Inside Job, an Academy Award Winner for Best Documentary in 2010, directed by Charles H. Ferguson.
 McDonald was also a cast participant in documentaries: BBC's The Love of Money and CBC's House of Cards.

 In an editorial for the Huffington Post, McDonald was critical of former United States Secretary of the Treasury Henry Paulson's decision to save Bear Stearns while allowing Lehman Brothers to fail.

 A Colossal Failure of Common Sense

-In the book entitled A Colossal Failure of Common Sense, McDonald gives his account of the events surrounding the financial crisis of 2007–2010.
+In the book A Colossal Failure of Common Sense, McDonald gave his account of the events surrounding the 2008 financial crisis.
+The book was ranked by the CFA Institute, a "Top 20" all time in finance.
 The book discusses JP Morgan Chase's purchase of Bear Stearns and the bankruptcy of Lehman Brothers.
 The book was co-written with Patrick Robinson.

 As of August 9, 2009, the book was 7th on the New York Times Best Seller list for hardcover nonfiction.

-"A CFA Institute Top 20 All-Time - This book is a risk manager's guide to the right and wrong moves on Wall St., and explains why investors must stay ahead of policies coming out of Washington, D.C. and Europe." - CNBC.
+"A CFA Institute Top 20 All-Time – This book is a risk manager's guide to the right and wrong moves on Wall St., and explains why investors must stay ahead of policies coming out of Washington, D.C., and Europe." – CNBC.

 A Colossal Failure of Common Sense is translated into 12 different languages.